intelligence-csd-auth-gr/Instance-Based-ZSL/README.md

 ### pre-process stages

-We describe the necessary files that need to be executed for producing the official results of the proposed ONZSL algorithm.
+We describe the necessary files that need to be executed for producing the official results of the proposed IBZSL algorithm.
 These steps concern the full examined test set, while the proposed algorithm can be applied to each one arrived test instance

 - **obtain_text_embeddings.py** 🠊 this script computes the embeddings of the *input text files* and saves them into corresponding pickles with the bioBERT embeddings at a sentence-level.
 The context of each pickle is a Series object, whose each item is a list with **p** Numpy arrays of dimension (768,) (total size: 1.58 GB)